Some people may be tempted to toss their shoes into random boxes to make sure they arrive at their new home.

 When shoeboxes are not available for the moving process, it works better to wrap pairs of shoes together in a single sheet of packing paper.
 This step saves you a lot of time upon arrival because you aren’t tracking down individual shoes that got lost.
 If your shoes have laces, you can tie them so that there is another protection level against loss.

 Once you have the paper wrapped around the shoes, use some packing tape to secure the material.
 Take care so that the adhesive doesn’t come into contact with the shoe’s surface to avoid potential damage.

 4. Fill gaps in the shoe with paper.

 Do you remember the wads of paper in the toe of the shoe when you went shopping for them?
 Replicating that process for the moving experience helps to guard against compression and damage.
-Adding material into the toe and midsection helps the shoe to keep its shape, helping each one to stay comfortable for when you are ready to start wearing them again.
+Adding material into the toe and midsection helps the shoe keep its shape, helping each one stay comfortable when you are ready to start wearing them again.